Visual arts education: Approaches

 Art is often taught through drawing, painting, sculpture, installation, and mark making.
-Drawing is viewed as an empirical activity which involves seeing, interpreting and discovering appropriate marks to reproduce an observed phenomenon.
+Drawing is viewed as an empirical activity which involves seeing, interpreting and discovering appropriate marks to demonstrate an object, place, or thing based on an observation.
 Drawing instruction has been a component of formal education in the West since the Hellenistic period.
 In East Asia, arts education for nonprofessional artists typically focused on brushwork; calligraphy was numbered among the Six Arts of gentlemen in the Chinese Zhou dynasty, and calligraphy and Chinese painting were numbered among the four arts of scholar-officials in imperial China.

 An alternative approach to art education involves an emphasis on imagination, both in interpreting and creating art.
-Many educators will ask their students "Why do you think the artist made this choice?", once they have given an answer, they will give them the context of the piece, then ask them again.
+Many educators require student analysis and peer critique on artwork.
 This is to get students to consider the deeper meaning behind works, rather than just showing them a pretty picture.
 Art education is also about experimentation and purposeful play and linking their art to conceptual messages and personal experiences.
 Allowing students to connect a piece to emotion, helps them better understand how the artwork connects to the artist and their subject, developing their critical thinking skills.
 Alternative approaches, such as visual culture and issue-based approaches in which students explore societal and personal issues through art, also inform art education today.

 Prominent curricular models for art education include: